Contact

 Lump sum payments

-A defined benefit pension transfer is an irreversible decision, and can affect your income projection after retirement.
-If you have dependents, or will rely on regular lifetime payments, it may not be the right choice for you.
-Individuals who usually benefit from transferring their pension are those who aren’t solely reliant on their workplace pension as retirement income.
-If you want control of your investments, a self-invested personal pension (SIPP) could be beneficial, allowing you to buy property, stocks, and shares.
+A DB pension transfer is an irreversible decision which can affect your retirement income significantly.
+If you have dependants, or need regular guaranteed income, it may not be the right choice for you.
+Individuals who usually benefit from transferring their pension are those who aren’t solely reliant on their workplace pension as retirement income and want top pass the value of their fund on to their family – this is not possible with a DB scheme where the only benefit on death is a spouse’s/dependant’s pension.

-If you want your retirement income to be in the currency of your chosen home, then a qualifying recognised overseas pension scheme (QROPS), may be a good move.
+If you want your retirement income to be in a currency other than Sterling, a Qualifying Recognised Overseas Pension Scheme (QROPS), is worth considering if you have moved abroad for your retirement.
 The scheme must comply with UK tax law, and it is important to consider the loss of any perks associated with it.

-Our financial advisors can provide guidance on how to make a defined benefit pension transfer based upon your personal circumstances.
+Due to increased regulation, transferring from a DB scheme to another arrangement has become extremely complex.
+Our financial advisors can provide guidance on how to assess whether such a transfer is in your best interests based upon your personal circumstances.

 Defined benefit pension advice from Blacktower